imdongchen/dissertation-note/04-Study_one/05-Discussion/discussion.md

 and can remind teammates to pull you back when it deviates from the team goal (e.g. when one user created too many low-level entities in Team 108)

+A possible design solution to a cluttered display when the number of entities increases is to enable collapsible data views.
+Indeed we found analysts often engaged in multi-level analysis in parallel, frequently coordinating between, say, confirmation of a location, to associating sequence of actions, to comparing two groups of evidence, to overviewing robberies as a whole.
+A collapsible view can help analysts focus attention on a certain level of details, and when in collaboration, draw teammate's attention to the specific item in your intention.

 One major critic was the lack of view sharing support in the tool.
 In addition to data sharing, we find that views of data should become shareable resources as well.
 With the identical data pool, analysts often have different views of data.